munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

-You need to make sure the people using the <span name="throwaway">throwaway</span> code understand that even though it kind of looks like it works, it *cannot* be maintained and must be *rewritten*.
-If there's a *chance* you'll end up having to keep it around, you may have to just defensively write it well.
+You need to make sure the people using the <span name="throwaway">throwaway</span> code understand that even though it kind of looks like it works, it *cannot* be maintained and *must* be rewritten.
+If there's a *chance* you'll end up having to keep it around, you may have to defensively write it well.

 <aside name="throwaway">

-One trick to ensuring your prototype code isn't obliged to become real code is to write it in another language than your game uses.
-That way you have to rewrite it before it can end up in your actual game.
+One trick to ensuring your prototype code isn't obliged to become real code is to write it in a language different from the one your game uses.
+That way, you have to rewrite it before it can end up in your actual game.

 </aside>